Sandy-latte/100DaysOfCloud/Journey/029/Readme.md

-Built a Proof of Conceot for dataa analytics
+Built a Proof of Concept for data analytics